 On a regular day, most nurses are on their feet for several hours as they rush between wards and care for their different patients.
-Standing for long hours can cause a lot of stress to be placed on your feet and lead to several foot problems.
+Standing for long hours can cause place a lot of stress and weight on your feet, subsequently leading to foot problems.
 If left untreated, these foot problems can cause not just pain and discomfort, but might lead to further consequences that hinder you from providing the best care to your patients.
-Nurses, you need to care for yourself too!
+Nurses, don’t forget that you need to care for yourself too!

-In this article we will be discussing 10 common foot problems that nurses face and some methods you can use to relieve your foot pain with lasting effects.
+In this article, we will be discussing 10 common foot problems that nurses face and some methods you can use to relieve your foot pain.

-Blisters are a common foot problem that occur when friction between the surface of one’s footwear and their feet cause a build up of fluid under the top layer of the skin.
+Blisters occur when friction between the surface of one’s footwear and their feet causes a build-up of fluid under the top layer of the skin.
 This can make walking or wearing shoes painful when the affected areas come into contact with the ground or the surface of your footwear.

 3. Corns and calluses

 Corns and calluses are hardened areas of skin that form over time from repeated pressure or irritation on the foot.
 Calluses differ from corns in that they tend to be more spread out all over the foot.
 Corns and calluses commonly develop on the soles of your feet or on your toes, which are areas that tend to experience the most friction.